Nlea/Camunda-Coding-Challenge/README.md

 This Service task is implemented as a Delegate.
 Go into your IDE and look in the path: src/main/java/camunda.example.workflow for the "PrepareToGoOutDelegate".
 Change inside the Delegate the variable "drug" to "heroin".

 ## Evaluation of your results
 - Challenge 1: You got the right or almost right order.
-The BPMN tasks are connected on the sequence flow: we send you a small price.
+The BPMN tasks are connected on the sequence flow:
+we send you a small price. :gift:
-- Challenge 1 + 2: You got the right or almost right order and changed the variables: we send you a medium price
+- Challenge 1 + 2: You got the right or almost right order and changed the variables:
+we send you a medium price :gift: :gift:
-- Challenge 1+2 without any mistakes.
-It is possible to start an instance of your process and route your process till the end without runtime errors:  we send you a large price
+- Challenge 1 + 2 without any mistakes.
+It is possible to start an instance of your process and route your process till the end without runtime errors:
+we send you a large price :gift: :gift: :gift:

 ## Run the application (process) - test if your process works
 Running the application and starting an instance of the process will give you a hint if you got the right order.
 If the order is right your instance will run through.
 If the order is not correct potentially you will get runtime errors due to missing variables.